Daniel-Tomov/codemonkey/README.md

 :white_check_mark: Put the session token into a cookie instead of plainly in the HTML.
 Also means the cookie has to be accessed by the backend.

-:x: Track course completion for each user
+:white_check_mark: Track course completion for each user

 :white_check_mark: Course completion should also be in a database file